abdurahmankrsk/abdurahmankrsk/README.md

 ## 🔭 What I'm building

+- **[MailSentinel](https://github.com/abdurahmankrsk/MailSentinel)** — phishing detection web app that scores a raw email or URL from 0–100 and explains every signal that fired, so no verdict is a black box.
+Java 21 / Spring Boot backend with live SPF & DMARC resolution, punycode- and homoglyph-aware lookalike domain detection, and anchor-text vs. href link analysis; embedded React/Vite UI, Postgres + Flyway, Google ID-token auth verified server-side, and a Manifest V3 extension that scans messages in place in Gmail and Outlook.
 - **[AstroObservatory](https://github.com/abdurahmankrsk/Observatory-Platform)** — full-stack 3D astronomical visualization platform.
 Next.js/React/Three.js frontend with a GLSL procedural rendering engine for celestial objects, FastAPI backend pulling live NASA data, real-time pipelines, and client-side caching.
 - **[Saturn's Subtitle Tweaks (SST)](https://github.com/abdurahmankrsk/Saturn-s-Subtitle-Tweaks)** — Jellyfin plugin (C#/.NET 9) for in-player subtitle search, multi-language translation, and hash-matched results, with on-the-fly offset/sync.
 Published to the Jellyfin plugin catalog under MIT license, with a zero-credential security model.
 - **[xv6 Kernel Extensions](https://github.com/abdurahmankrsk/XV6-modifications)** — added native threading (`clone`, `join`) and user-level mutexes to the MIT xv6 kernel, a process snapshot system for memory-state tracking and page diffing, and custom syscalls for filesystem diagnostics and terminal cursor control.